5 Best Ways to Receive Money from Abroad

 Unlike bank-to-bank transfers, you can have some control over the currency conversion when receiving international payments via a multi-currency account.

-Multi-currency accounts tend to have competitive currency exchange rates and fees.
+Multi-currency accounts tend to have competitive exchange rates and lower fees.
 You can later choose to convert the funds to another currency at a lower overall cost or withdraw to your bank as per your liking.

 4. International Money Order

 The sender can post the cheque to you.
-And once you receive it, you can either cash it at your bank or deposit it into your account.
+And once you receive it, you can either cash it at your bank or deposit it into your bank account.

 5. Cash Pick-up